 How do I tell if my dog has a broken tooth?

-Well, remember that dogs really aren’t good at telling us they are in pain in fact they will try to not show any weaknesses to their pack (that’s us!) until it becomes too sore to hide it any longer.
+Dogs aren’t good at telling us they are in pain, in fact, they will try to not show any weaknesses to their pack (that’s us!) until it becomes too sore to hide it any longer.
 Many of us have had an infected tooth and know how painful it is well it hurts your dog just as much, even if they don’t whinge about it!
 This means they will suffer in silence for years if we don’t keep an eye out for problems.
 Things you might notice include:

 - You might see that a tooth looks a different shape or colour to the one on the other side.